imagej/imagej.github.io/_pages/scripting/javascript.md

 See also an [example plugin](/scripting/comparisons#in-javascript) for ImageJ written in javascript.

-## Multithreaded Image Processing in Javascript
+## Multithreaded Image Processing in JavaScript

-The following example shows how to create a generic function, named <i>multithreader</i>, that accepts another function as argument and executes it in parallel a number of times.
-As a very simple example, a <i>printer</i> function is passed to the <i>multithreader</i>, and a list of numbers is printed without repeating anyone, and not preserving the order of course.
+The following example shows how to create a generic function, named `multithreader`, that accepts another function as argument and executes it in parallel a number of times.
+As a very simple example, a `printer` function is passed to the `multithreader`, and a list of numbers is printed without repeating anyone, and not preserving the order of course.

-The <i>multithreader</i> scales up to as many CPU cores as the computer has to offer.
+The `multithreader` scales up to as many CPU cores as the computer has to offer.

-Always remember: only <b>completely</b> independent tasks can be parallelized effectively!
+Always remember: only **completely** independent tasks can be parallelized effectively!

 A good strategy for multithreading involves carefully considering the task to parallelize: how small can the chunks be?
 For an image, a chunk could be a pixel or a line, but often those are too small to overcome the overhead of parallelization.

-Despite the simple example below, the <i>multithreader</i> framework function allows variable amount of arguments to be passed, as illustrated in the complete plugin {% include github repo='fiji' branch='master' path='plugins/Examples/Multithreaded_Image_Processing_in_Javascript.js' label='Multithreaded\_Image\_Processing\_in\_Javascript.js' %}.
+Despite the simple example below, the `multithreader` framework function allows variable amount of arguments to be passed, as illustrated in the complete plugin {% include github org='fiji' repo='fiji' branch='master' path='plugins/Examples/Multithreaded_Image_Processing_in_Javascript.js' label='Multithreaded\_Image\_Processing\_in\_Javascript.js' %}.
 The script shows how to generate an image with random pixel values in a multithreaded manner, and how the choice of chunks to process in parallel is made for reasonable effectiveness.

 ```java
 // Import all classes that are used more than once: